Oil tank removal- it’s important to ask the right questions.

 A leak in your oil tank can be disastrous.
 That’s why it’s vital to perform periodic checks to ensure the oil tank is working properly.
 The problem is that your oil tank may not be conveniently located, making upkeep a major nuisance.
 If you need to replace it, this could involve extensive disturbance to your basement or yard.

 Let’s face it.
-An oil tanks is not exactly attractive.
+Oil tanks are not exactly attractive.
 It can look unpleasant whether it’s occupying a large space in your basement or a conspicuous spot in your backyard.
 This can be a particular concern if you are selling your home and trying to attract buyers.
 In fact, some homeowner’s insurance companies are now refusing to cover homes with underground oil tanks.

 Harm to the environment